 The RSSI that is monitored is the current RSSI value.
-This is compared to the threshold, and, if it is above the threshold value, it will stay on the channel.
+This is compared to the threshold value set in the MODEM_RSSI_THRESH API property, and, if it is above the threshold value, it will stay on the channel.
 If the RSSI is below the threshold, it will continue hopping.
 There is no averaging of RSSI done during the automatic hopping from channel to channel.
 Since the preamble timeout and the sync word timeout are features that require packet handling, the RSSI threshold is the only condition that can be used if the user is in "direct" or "RAW" mode where packet handling features are not used.